 Cold shuts are a very old-fashioned way of repairing low-grade chains.
 Once installed, they are a semi-permanent solution--removing one means cutting it out with a saw.
 They are more difficult to install than more modern types of chain couplers.
 They need to be bent into position, usually requiring a vise, then peened with a hammer.
 Having said that, installation is not all that difficult and takes only a few minutes.
 They feature a zinc plating for protection against corrosion.

-fall arrest, overhead lifting or other critical applications.
+NOT RECOMMENDED FOR fall arrest, overhead lifting or other critical applications.
 No matter how you use these links, always adhere to the Working Load Limits and inspect often.